GusC-Git/dsc-phase-2-project-online/README.md

 ### Q2: What is the Relationship between Grade and Sale Price?
 <img src = "./images/KingCountyGradeScaleHousingFlatiron.PNG">
 This is King County's definition for what each grade scale means.
 Any homes above 11 were considered outliers in our data trimming method.
+As per our perpective we want to ensure our workers have at minimum an adequate level of living conditions.
+Understanding this relationship will also help us inform our future employees of available level of quality of house per price range.

 <img src = "./images/grade_vs_price.png">
 This graph provides a feel for everything.
 The points on the main graph show the distribution of house grades in relation to price, with darker coloring showing a greater concentration of houses sold at that grade/price combination.
 Across the graph we have a contrasting-colored line that shows the average relationship across grade.
 On the sides are histogram plots of both grade (on top) and price(to the right) providing the corresponding distribution.
 The Pearson correlation coefficient between the two is 0.65282, a moderately high coefficient and thus a fairly strong correlation.